AyomiCoder/Rest-api-hngx/README.md

 This API allows you to perform CRUD (Create, Read, Update, Delete) operations on person records stored in a MongoDB database.

+# PLEASE REFRESH THE  WEB PAGE INCASE THE HOSTED API DOESN'T LOAD AT FIRST.
+THANKS

 ## Table of Contents

 - [Getting Started](#getting-started)